cbuccella/everydayguide_prompt_engineering/6. Prompt Types /🤔 ReAct (Reasoning and Acting).md

 2. Write a ReAct prompt that guides the AI through the problem-solving process, including at least 5 Thought-Action-Observation cycles.
 3. Test your prompt with an AI model and evaluate the response.
 4. Refine your prompt to improve the logical flow and problem-solving approach.
-5. Share your original prompt, the AI's response, and your refined version in the comments below.

-This exercise will help you master the art of creating effective ReAct prompts for various scenarios.

 </details>